 Stata Package opendf

-The opendf package is specifically designed to facilitate the seamless utilization of the Open Data Format.
+The opendf package is specifically designed to facilitate the seamless utilization of the Open Data Format in Stata.
 It offers functionality to import data from the Open Data Format into a Stata data frame, as well as export data from a Stata data frame (.dta) to the Open Data Format.
 Additionally, you can easily access comprehensive information about the dataset and variables.
 This user-friendly approach ensures convenient exploration and utilization of dataset information within your preferred environment.

 Installation